andimarek/graphql-contract-checker-example/README.md

 The [gradle task](build.gradle#L45) to check the contract reads the old Introspection JSON file, reads the used query and queries the current Schema from the server.

-With these three inputs the `graphql-contract-checker` is called and it asserted that the contract is still valid.
+With these three inputs the `graphql-contract-checker` is called and it is asserted that the contract is still valid.